moeye/executecoin/sentinel/README.md

     $ nano sentinel.conf

-Uncomment the #tincoin_conf line, at the top of the file, then adjust the path to your Masternode’s tincoin.conf.
+Uncomment the #executecoin_conf line, at the top of the file, then adjust the path to your Masternode’s executecoin.conf.
 Save the file then close it.

-    tincoin_conf=/path/to/tincoin.conf
+    executecoin_conf=/path/to/executecoin.conf

 Now run:

     $ venv/bin/python bin/sentinel.py

-You should see: “tincoind not synced with network!
+You should see: “executecoind not synced with network!
 Awaiting full sync before running Sentinel.”
 This is exactly what we want to see at this stage.

 If the wallet has been resynched alreaedy, you will see no output which is what you want to see and it means you can skip the next sync step.

-## 4. Check That Your Tincoin Wallet is Synced
+## 4. Check That Your ExecuteCoin Wallet is Synced

-Go back into your root Tincoin directory, then check the status of your sync:
+Go back into your root ExecuteCoin directory, then check the status of your sync:

     cd ..
-    ./tincoin-cli mnsync status
+    ./executecoin-cli mnsync status

 This is what you’re waiting to see:

 AssetId 999, all trues, one false, and a FINISHED.
-Keep issuing ./tincoin-cli mnsync status until it looks like this:
+Keep issuing ./executecoin-cli mnsync status until it looks like this:

 {
-    “AssetID”: 999,
+  "AssetID": 999,
-    “AssetName”: “MASTERNODE_SYNC_FINISHED”,
+  "AssetName": "MASTERNODE_SYNC_FINISHED",
+  "AssetStartTime": 1555922063,
-    “Attempt”: 0,
+  "Attempt": 0,
-    “IsBlockchainSynced”: true,
+  "IsBlockchainSynced": true,
-    “IsMasternodeListSynced”: true,
+  "IsMasternodeListSynced": true,
-    “IsWinnersListSynced”: true,
+  "IsWinnersListSynced": true,
-    “IsSynced”: true,
+  "IsSynced": true,
-    “IsFailed”: false
+  "IsFailed": false
 }

 At this point, your remote masternode is synchronized and chatting with the network but is not accepted as a masternode because it hasn’t been introduced to the network by your collateral.